Toyota 4runner Reliability by Year

 - Verify all open recalls at nhtsa.gov/recalls.

-- Request service records for brake and steering repairs.
+- Request service records for brakes and steering.

 Safety Recall